lonynamer/ansible-task/README.md

 - https://github.com/lonynamer/ansible-task/blob/master/Dockerfile

 ### Try It:
 ####Step 1:
 ---
 - Launch AWS instance minimum t2.medium instance 2 core 2 GB memory.
 (0.04 $ / hour) Less will not work.
+- image: Ubuntu Server 16.04 LTS (HVM), SSD Volume Type - ami-027583e616ca104df amazon (works on this empty image)
 - During the instance launch copy and paste the script below to Advanced/user-data section.
 - AWS Security Group creation not included.
 Create one enable ports 22, 8080, 8081, 8082
+- Login to your new instance with `ubuntu` user and run.
+- Even instance is launched, it will take time to build `build automation` environment in the background.
+- Run a few times;
+$ sudo cat /root/ansible-task/user-data.log
+- Ensure that you see in the end `TASK_COMPLETED_OK` message.
+Wait till you see and environment is ready.
 ---

 `user-data script`